-D1 PRINCIPLES

-- D1.1 Under the rubric of these regulations, the overall purpose of validation and periodic review is to ensure the highest quality and standards of provision leading to awards of the University and other external awarding bodies. - D1.2 The effective operation of validation and review requires appropriate integration with planning and resource management processes of the University. - D1.3 Quality, standards and the means for quality enhancement should be incorporated within initial programme design. - D1.4 While standard processes exist for validation and review, these may be individually tailored in response to an informed assessment of 'quality risks'.
-Periodic review is essentially concerned with confirming academic standards, the quality of the student learning experience and identifying opportunities for enhancement. - D1.5 Validation and review processes are open and auditable. - D1.6 The concepts of peer review and externality are fundamental to validation and review processes. - D1.7 Validation and review processes and events are informed by the UK Quality Code for Higher Education (QAA) and appropriate professional, statutory and regulatory body (PSRB) requirements and address the relevant Qualifications Characteristics Statements and National Subject Benchmark Statements.
+- D1 PRINCIPLES - D1.1 Under the rubric of these regulations, the overall purpose of validation and annual monitoring is to ensure the highest quality and standards of provision leading to awards of the University and other external awarding bodies. - D1.2 The effective operation of validation and review requires appropriate integration with planning and resource management processes of the University. - D1.3 Quality, standards and the means for quality enhancement should be incorporated within initial programme design. - D1.4 While standard processes exist for validation and annual monitoring, these may be individually tailored in response to an informed assessment of 'quality risks'. - D1.5 Validation and review processes are open and auditable. - D1.6 The concepts of peer review and externality are fundamental to validation and review processes. - D1.7 Validation and review processes and events are informed by the Quality, Standards and Outcomes conditions set out in the Regulatory Framework for Higher Education in England.
+They also have due regard to appropriate professional, statutory and regulatory body (PSRB) requirements and address the relevant Qualifications Characteristics Statements and National Subject Benchmark Statements.

 Detailed guidance on the operation of validation and review processes and procedures is given in the QMH that is approved by the Academic Quality Enhancement Committee and reviewed regularly.
-The following regulations lay down absolute requirements and should be read in conjunction with the Handbook Chapters 3 (Review) and 4 (Validation).
+The following regulations lay down absolute requirements and should be read in conjunction with the QMH Chapters 3 and 4.